3.3 min readBy Published On: June 10th, 2025Categories: Features0 Comments on Celebrate Dad – Father’s Day in East Boston

 Downeast Cider House

 Grab a flight of cider at Downeast Cider in East Boston!
-The beloved local cidery offers refreshing, unfilited craft ciders that everyone will be sure to enjoy.
+The beloved local cidery offers refreshing, unfiltered craft ciders that everyone is sure to enjoy.
 Visitors can tour the facility to see how the cider is made, from fresh apples to the final product.
 The tasting room offers a wide range of cider flavors, including seasonal and experimental varieties, making it a great place to discover new favorites and enjoy a laid-back afternoon.

 The Quiet Few